-NOTE: The combination carbon monoxide/propane alarm requires a constant 12-volt power source.
-The carbon monoxide/propane alarm remains operational when the battery disconnect solenoid switch, or "main power switch," is in the "ON" position or when the ignition key is rotated to the "ON" position.
+NOTE: The combination carbon monoxide/propane alarm must be connected to a constant 12-volt power source.
+The carbon monoxide/propane alarm remains operational when the battery disconnect solenoid switch, or "main power switch," is in the "OFF" position.

 If the Main Power switch is turned OFF, the power entrance door steps will still function when the door is opened.